chaoge525/soafee_demo/documentation/builds.rst

       For more details on the SDK, see
       `Building EWAOL Software Development Kit (SDK) Image`_

+* ``ewaol-virtualization``

+    * Adds the Xen hypervisor into the software stack.
+    * Provides a build target ``ewaol-host-image`` which defines a Host image (Dom0) that contains a single bundled Virtual Machine (VM) image (DomU / Guest) implemented by an ``ewaol-vm-image`` package.
+    * Enables Xen specific configs required by kernel.
+    * Includes all necessary packages and adjustments to the Host root file system to support Xen virtualization.

 Provided their Yocto layer sources can be found by bitbake via ``conf/bblayers.conf``, these features can be enabled by passing them as a space-separated list into ``DISTRO_FEATURES`` within ``conf/local.conf``.
 This